RdecKa/SLAM-with-LEGO-Mindstorms/README.md

 ![An example of the LEGO robot](docs/img/gif/example_lego.gif)
 ![An example of a simulated robot](docs/img/gif/example_simulated.gif)

-Here is how the example with the LEGO robot looked like in practice:
+Here is how the example with the LEGO robot looked like in practice (just much much slower):

 ![LEGO robot in action](docs/img/gif/example_lego_robot.gif)